PSHE and RSE

 To understand what a healthy relationship is and to know the signs of an unhealthy relationship to enable them to build secure foundations with friendships.

-At St Mary's we follow the Jigsaw PSHE scheme of work.
-Jigsaw, the mindful approach to PSHE, is a progressive and spiral scheme of learning.
+The Jigsaw PSHE scheme of work is a mindful approach to PSHE, is a progressive and spiral scheme of learning.
 In planning the lessons, Jigsaw PSHE ensures that learning from previous years is revisited and extended, adding new concepts, knowledge and skills, year on year as appropriate.

 The Map below draws out the spiral knowledge and skills progression within all six Puzzles (units of work) including the key vocabulary used in each year group; explicit links to the DfE statutory Relationships and Health Education outcomes have been made in each Puzzle